gustavohmsilva/Lenity/doc/Appendix_Valid_icons_list.md

 Be advised that Icons currently aren't available on Mac OS and Microsoft Windows.
-The reason for that is because the icons aren't actually part of the Zenity Package or Dependencies,
-but are in fact part of the Gnome/KDE/XFCE/ETC Desktop Environment.
+The reason for that is because the icons aren't actually part of the Zenity Package or Dependencies, but are in fact part of the Gnome/KDE/XFCE/ETC Desktop Environment.

+Also, Qarma don't seem to support personalized Icons whatsoever at this moment.

 Icons List:

 address-book-new
 application-exit